oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 **Note:** Change environment variables such as IPs, ASM_DEVICE_LIST, PWD_FILE, and PWD_KEY based on your env.
 Also, change the devices based on your env.

-### Deploying RAC on Container  With RAC Storage Container
+### Deploying Oracle RAC on Container  With Oralce RAC Storage Container

-Now create the RAC container using the image.
+Now create the Oracle RAC container using the image.
 For the details of environment variables, please refer to section 6.
 You can use the following example to create a container:

 ```
 # docker create -t -i \